SoftwareSquad/TicTacToe/docs/development_manual.md

 # Development manual

 ### Git
 In this project we use a simple branching workflow.
-We have 7 branches, master, development, docuements, indexpage, style, board and game.
+We have 7 branches, codecoverage, master, development, deploy, docuements, indexpage, style, board and game.
 Only when we have completed a feature we push to the master and deploy.

 First you need to create a working copy of a local repository, with the command:
 `git clone username@host:/path/to/repository`